shorebirdtech/ffi_test/README.md

 Then run the shorebird linker to link them:
 ```
 dart ../dart-sdk/sdk/pkg/aot_tools/bin/shorebird_linker.dart before.aot after.aot
 ```

-It will write out an `after.link` file which contains the two linker tables one mapping from CPU -> Simulator offsets and the other in reverse.
+It will write out an `after.vmcode` file which contains the two linker tables one mapping from CPU -> Simulator offsets and the other in reverse with the after.aot file appended to it.

-You can load the link file into the Dart VM with the `--link_file` flag:

 ```
 dart ../dart-sdk/sdk/pkg/aot_tools/bin/shorebird_linker.dart before.aot after.aot
 Wrote 3375 cpu_to_sim offsets and 3375 sim_to_cpu offsets to after.link
-eseidel@erics-mbp ffi_test % ../dart-sdk/sdk/xcodebuild/DebugSIMARM64/dart_precompiled_runtime_product --link_file=after.link ffi.aot
+eseidel@erics-mbp ffi_test % ../dart-sdk/sdk/xcodebuild/DebugSIMARM64/dart_precompiled_runtime_product --base_snapshot=before.aot after.vmcode
 cpu_to_sim_count = 3375
 sim_to_cpu_count = 3375
 cpu_to_sim[0] = 68 68